-Whether it is a small business or a major brand, successful marketing automation is key not only to acquiring buyers but also to nurture them throughout the sales journey.
+Whether it is a small business or a major brand, successful marketing automation is key not only to acquire new customers but also to nurture them throughout the sales journey.

 Aligning your content and messaging with the buyer’s journey is essential for your marketing automation program’s success.

-Understanding your buyer’s preferences and using effective communication are the key first steps to make sure your marketing automation strategies align with the buyer’s journey.
+Understanding your buyer’s preferences and using effective communication are the key first steps to ensuring your marketing automation strategies align with the buyer’s journey.

 They will help bridge any gaps between lead acquisition and sales development, increase closing rates, strengthen bottom lines, and create enduring relationships with your customers.

 EngageBay is an excellent marketing automation platform for small businesses and startups alike.
 With multichannel marketing, audience segmentation, activity timelines, 360-degree customer view, and more, you can easily automate your marketing processes.

 Here’s one of EngageBay’s users, Lauraine M, with a sweet testimonial: